meeeerkat/movie-downloader/README.md

 Getting a download url for each episodes & then downloading them may not work because by the time the first episodes are downloaded, the tokens for the others (contained in the links) become outdated.
 Hence, the -o option is strongly recommanded for the downloading of many ressources at once (generates a link for a ressource & download it right away before generating the link for the next ressource).

 ## Todo
-Fix parallel execution (some ressources are not downloaded)
+Fix parallel execution (some ressources are not downloaded):
+- First get all the urls & only then start downloading files (to make sure there is as little timeouts as possible)
+- Handle video\_url\_getter errors & retries
 Add a research function